dominodatalab/SCE_Flows_Training_Template/README.md

 To run the flow:

-1. Startup a workspace using the Domino Standard Environment.
+1. Startup a VS Code workspace using the Domino Standard Environment.
+2. Open the terminal and cd into /mnt/code in your directory.
-2. Execute the command below through a terminal in your workspace.
+3. Execute the command below through a terminal in your workspace.

 ```
 pyflyte run --remote workflow.py ADaM_TFL --sdtm_data_path /mnt/code/data/sdtm-blind